+This interactive pass map uses techniques from geoinformation science to highlight passing patterns in a new and innovative way.
 The visual exploration and analysis of passing patterns helps professional football clubs to understand how individual players perform and how their style affects the team performance.
 However, most clubs lack sufficient knowledge to analyse large and complex datasets themselves.
-This article presents an interactive pass map that highlights passing patterns in a new and intuitive manner using techniques from geoinformation science with a focus on geovisual analytics.
+This article explains how the pass map highlights passing patterns in an intuitive manner with a focus on geovisual analytics.

 Recently, the use of spatiotemporal data has strongly increased in various fields of study, including movement ecology, transportation and health informatics.
 This development has led to large and complex volumes of data.
 In the domain of football analytics, two complementary types of spatiotemporal data are recognised, namely tracking data and event data.
 Tracking data refers to the positions of the players and the ball, whereas event data represents the interactions between players and the ball, such as shots, interceptions and passes.
 Vast amounts of such data are being captured nowadays, and techniques from geoinformation science (GISci) can potentially enhance the analysis by taking the spatiotemporal nature of football into account (Kotzbek & Kainz, 2014).
 The author of this article has developed an interactive pass map application to aid better understanding of passing patterns in professional football.